Ukraine’s coal miners dig deep to power a nation at war

 Before the war, the Ukrainian government planned to reduce the country’s reliance on coal-fired power stations, which contribute to global warming, and to increase nuclear energy and natural gas production.
 But when Russian attacks damaged thermal plants in the middle of winter, it was coal that helped keep Ukrainian homes warm, Oleksandr said.

-The work of the coal miners cannot fully compensate for the loss of energy from nuclear power plants, but every megawatt they have a role in generating reduces gaps.
+The work of the coal miners cannot fully compensate for the loss of energy from nuclear power plants, but every megawatt they had a role in generating reduced gaps.

 “We come and work with optimism, trying not to think about what is going on outside the mine,” a miner named Serhii said.
 “We work with a smile and forget about it.
 And when we leave, then another life begins (for us), of survival and everything else.”